CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ### Task 2: Create an Azure Service Bus namespace and queue

+In this task, you will create the Service Bus messaging environment by deploying a namespace and adding a queue where your app will send and receive messages.

 1. Create a Service Bus messaging namespace.
 The following command creates a namespace using the variable you created earlier.
 The operation takes a few minutes to complete.

     ```bash